-- · whether a home visit was clinically necessary; and - the urgency of the need for medical attention.
+The practice had a system in place to assess whether a home visit was clinically necessary; and the urgency of the need for medical attention.
+Anyone requesting a home visit was telephoned by a GP to allow for an informed decision to be made on prioritisation according to clinical need.
 In cases where the urgency of need was so great that it would be inappropriate for the patient to wait for a GP home visit, alternative emergency care arrangements were made.
 Clinical and non-clinical staff were aware of their responsibilities when managing requests for home visits.